Chuck Noll: Pittsburgh Steelers

 Throughout 1971, Noll implemented a defensive system that became known as the "Steel Curtain" defense.
-His defensive philosophy relied on controlling the line of scrimmage, stopping the run, and pressuring the quarterback, notably often done through blitzing with players such as linebackers Joe Greene and Jack Ham.
+His defensive philosophy relied on controlling the line of scrimmage, stopping the run, and pressuring the quarterback, notably often done through blitzing with players such as linebackers Jack Lambert and Jack Ham.
 His coaching style earned him the nickname of The Emperor Chaz by sports announcer Myron Cope.
 It was with this defensive strategy that the Steelers allowed just 175 points during the regular season, the second-fewest in the NFL and finished with a record of 11–3.
 The team went on to record their first post season victory against the Oakland Raiders 13–7, which included one of the most famous plays in NFL history, The Immaculate Reception.
 The Steelers went on to lose the AFC championship to the eventual Super Bowl champion Miami Dolphins 21–17.

 Continuing to build on the team's success in 1973, the Steelers won 10 of their 14 games and clinched a second consecutive playoff berth for the first time in franchise history.
 However, the team fell 33–14 against the Oakland Raiders in a rematch of the previous season's divisional round.

 It was in 1974 that the tide turned for Noll and the team.
 After a regular season record of 10–3–1 clinched a playoff berth for the third year, Noll led the team on an upset playoff run.
 The Steelers defeated the Buffalo Bills and Oakland Raiders in the playoffs, scoring 56 total points and only allowing a combined 27.
 The season culminated in a Super Bowl IX victory over the Minnesota Vikings, giving the Steelers their first ever championship appearance and win.